usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>Length of the wing segment in the y-direction (i.e. discounting sweep).
 If "side" is specified as "both", the total span of the segment is twice this value.
 May not be specified if "quarter_chord_locs" is specified.
 >>>
 >>>**"twist" : float, array, string, or func, optional**
->>>>Gives the **geometric** twist of the wing, meaning the angle of the chord line of each airfoil section relative to the body x-axis.
+>>>>Gives the **geometric** twist of the wing, meaning the angle of the chord line of each airfoil section relative to the body x-axis in degrees.
 If specified as a float, then all sections will make that angle with the horizontal and it will be as if the wing is untwisted but mounted at that angle.
 If specified as an array, the array gives the local twist as a function of span.
 The first column gives the span location as a fraction of the total span.
 This column must have values going from 0.0 to 1.0.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
 If a step change in distribution is needed, this can be done by specifying the span location where the step change occurs twice, once with each value, as below:
 >>>>
 >>>>>**"twist" : [[0.0, 0.0], [0.5, 0.0], [0.5, 2.0], [1.0, 2.0]]**
 >>>>